 Your Sales Narrative For Times of Uncertainty

 Despite dealing with economic and geopolitical curveballs for the past few years, uncertainty in the market shows no signs of slowing down.
-With layoffs, inflation and recession talk, buyers are anxiously shifting their budgets, headcount, and growth plans, leaving salespeople to hear objections like:
+And as layoffs, inflation, and recession talk loom, buyers continue to anxiously shift budgets, headcount, and growth plans, causing salespeople to be hit with objections like:

-Previously, I’ve shared tips to connect with buyers during times of adversity through empathy, personalizing and prioritizing outreach, and allowing buyers to say no. However, with sales motions feeling amply intimidating (especially for new sellers), I’ve crafted a helpful narrative for navigating conversations with prospects during times of uncertainty.
+In the past, I’ve shared tips to connect with buyers during times of adversity through empathy, personalizing and prioritizing outreach, and allowing buyers to say ‘no’.
+Here I share a more comprehensive narrative for navigating discovery conversations with prospects during times of uncertainty.

 ‘Time of Uncertainty’ Narrative – Key Ingredients

-Effectively navigating this type of sensitive sales conversation requires mastering a combination of foundational messaging, discovery, and objection handling tactics, delivered with the right tone and approach.
-I discuss each of the following strategies in detail in my sales leadership and corporate training programs, however, here are the ‘key ingredients’ of this narrative in short:
+Effectively navigating this type of sensitive sales conversation requires mastering a combination of foundational messaging, discovery, and objection-handling tactics, delivered with the right tone and approach.
+I discuss each of the following strategies in detail in my sales leadership and training programs, however, here’s a summary of the ‘key ingredients’ you’ll need to craft this narrative recipe:

 2. Assumptive priming (discovery tactic) – Kickstart the conversation by showcasing your knowledge of like-minded customers and business challenges.
 Give them options to choose how the narrative will continue.
 Note: I did a free training on this topic since it was the highest conversion one from my book.

-3. Mindset (discovery tactic) – Avoiding confirmation bias and making your customer feel at ease by making it completely ok for them to say no and choose not to move forward.
+3. Mindset (discovery tactic) – Avoiding confirmation bias and making your customers feel at ease by making it completely ok for them to say no and choose not to move forward.

 4. Reason with satisfaction (objection handling tactic) – Giving the customer reasoning and rationale behind your perspective and position.